ankitsinghmyself/soft-down/README.md

-# Next.js Project with Chakra UI
+# Next.js FullStack Project with Chakra UI/MongoDB

 This is a Next.js project using Chakra UI to build a full-stack web application.
 The project includes routing and navigation.